KabbAmine/zeavim.vim/README.md

 ### Features

-- Search word under cursor or a visual selection.
+- Search for word under cursor, a motion or a visual selection.
 - Search without losing focus from Vim if Zeal is already opened (Need wmctrl on UNIX).
 - Possibility to specify dynamically a docset.
 - Narrow search with a query.